 An examination of a selected area of human communication theory and research.
-Seminars vary each semester and will include: (a) Communication in the Courtroom; (b) Semiotics and Language Use; (c) Rhetoric and Religion; (d) Rhetoric of Race; (e) Rhetoric, Gender and Society; (f) Argumentation Theory; (g) Political Communication; (h) Organizational Life and Family Communication; (i) Communication Technology and Society.
+Seminars vary each semester encompassing a variety of course topics including, but not restricted to, political communication; crisis communication; social media communication; rhetoric; gender and society; and family communication.
 Course may be repeated when topics vary.
 Prerequisite: COM 300 and junior status.